chartjs/chartjs-plugin-annotation/docs/guide/options.md

 ## Scriptable Options

 As with most options in chart.js, the annotation plugin options are scriptable.
 This means that a function can be passed which returns the value as needed.
-In the example below, the annotation is hidden when the screen is less than 1000px wide
+In the example below, the annotation is hidden when the screen is less than 1000px wide.
+The function receives 2 arguments, first is the [option context](#option-context) represnting contextual information.
+An options resolver is passed as second argumet, which can be used to access other option in the same context.

 ```js chart-editor
 /* <block:options:0> */